Sharad Chauhan

-Sharad Kumar Chauhan, also known as Sharad Chauhan and Sharad Kumar, is an Indian politician, from the Aam Aadmi Party (AAP).
+Sharad Kumar (also known as Sharad Chauhan or Thakur Sharad Chauhan) is an Indian politician, from the Aam Aadmi Party (AAP).
 He was a member of the Sixth Legislative Assembly of Delhi (MLA) from Nerela constituency also elected as Parliament Secretary of Revenue.

 Personal life

-Sharad Chauhan was born to Zile Singh (father) and Vidhya Devi on 29 June 1975 in Narela (Nerela) area of Delhi.
+Sharad Chauhan was born to Zile Singh (father) and Vidhya Devi on 29 June 1975 in Narela (Nerela) area of Delhi in a Rajput family.
 He has two elder brothers.
 His eldest brother, Akhil Chauhan, is an engineer and a District Manager in Tata Power Delhi Distribution Limited (TPDDL) in Rohini.
 His second brother, Vikas Chauhan is a doctor and owns a hospital in Mumbai.
-He is married to Reeta Chauhan (Reeta) and has two sons Abhinav and Archit.
-Reeta is a councillor from Municipal Corporation of Delhi (MCD) and a housewife.
+He is married to Reeta Chauhan (Reeta), a native of Palla Village of Delhi and has two sons Abhinav and Archit.
+His wife is a councillor from Municipal Corporation of Delhi (MCD) and a housewife.

 As per his affidavit for elections, his self-declared profession is farmer; the AAP party website describes him as a social worker.
 Chauhan is a matriculate (Xth standard) and passed from Government Boys Senior Secondary School, Bakhtawarpur in 1995.
 His wealth is ₹2.60 crore, as per his affidavit.
 He currently resides in Bakoli village in Delhi.

-In 2016 he was arrested with six others in the suicide case of a girl named Soni from Narela for which he was granted Bail too.
+He's from the Rajput (Thakur) community.
+In 2016, he was arrested with six others in the suicide case of a girl named Soni from Narela for which he was granted bail.